chaosparrot/parrot.py/README.md

   - [x] Bundle indices together in sequence for learning transitions
   - [x] Truncate random sequences for undersampling
   - [x] Normalize streams into a single list and increment indices
-- [ ] Sequential Audio Net
+- [x] Sequential Audio Net
-  - [ ] Create a class with GRU nets
+  - [x] Create a class with GRU nets
   - [ ] Test to make sure that it can handle streams of data without resetting its hidden layer
   - [ ] Test CPU usage for Audio net and Sequential Audio net for recording
-- [ ] Dataset creation
+- [-] Dataset creation
-  - [ ] Load torch data from stream using file and item indices
+  - [x] Load torch data from stream using file and item indices
-  - [ ] Test if it can do train / validation splits properly per net
+  - [x] Test if it can do train / validation splits properly per net
-  - [ ] Load sequences of data per batch
+  - [x] Load sequences of data per batch
+  - [ ] Add pad_packed_sequence
+  - [ ] Train Sequential Audio Net with it
   - [ ] Test and tweak performance of loading
-  - [ ] Train Sequential Audio Net with it
-- [ ] Create test set and control
+- [-] Create test set and control
-  - [ ] Pick number of labels for testing
+  - [x] Pick number of labels for testing  ( Sh, S, Ah, Ooh, Cluck, Dental, Pop )
-  - [ ] Create a few ( 3 ) baseline wav recordings for testing
+  - [ ] Create a baseline wav recording for testing
   - [ ] Create a TRUE SRT file for the recordings
-  - [ ] Create a control model ( Regular combined AudioNets ) with N labels
+  - [ ] Create a control model ( Regular combined AudioNets ) with N labels  ( Sh, S, Ah, Ooh, Cluck, Dental, Pop, Mm, Ff, Z )
   - [ ] Run control model and create the SRT from the recognitions
   - [ ] Note down the performance
-- [ ] Experiementation
+- [ ] Experimentation
   - [ ] Create sequential models ( new arch ) with the same N labels and data as control model
   - [ ] Run sequential models and create the SRT from the recognitions
   - [ ] Compare results to TRUE SRT and control results to see if things improve